scala/scala-lang/blog/_posts/2017-05-30-tribulations-canbuildfrom.md

 ## Summary

-In this article we have reviewed the features built on top of `CanBuildFrom` and explained the design decision we made for the new collections to support these features without `CanBuildFrom`.
+In this article we have reviewed the features built on top of `CanBuildFrom` and explained the design decision we made for the new collections to support most of these features without `CanBuildFrom`.